Voytella/awswebsite/Automation/README.md

 Yup!
 Overzealous copy-paste.
 I was passing a "parameters" flag when creating the stack, and the template does not contain a "Parameters" section for receiving them!
 I just commented out that line.
 Let's try again!

+I guess just commenting it out broke the flow of the command.
+Lemme just straight up remove it.